Is White Rice Healthy? Here's What a Dietitian Has to Say

 Is brown rice healthier than white rice?

 Here's how brown rice and white rice stack up against each other.
 A cup of cooked brown rice is slightly higher in calories, as well as protein, fat and fiber.
 There are also some vitamin and mineral differences, with brown rice edging out white rice in B vitamins and phosphorus.
-These slightly higher numbers can be attributed to the bran and germ content of brown rice.
+These slightly higher numbers can be attributed to brown rice's bran and germ content.

 Health benefits of white rice